-The use of bassoon in Neapolitan repertoire, which is object of my PhD research, brought my attention to two notable examples where small-sized bassoons are expressly requested by the composers.
-Forty-four years divide these two cases and the range, the use and the notation of the “fagottino” appears completely different, despite referring to the same range, as will be discussed.
-In this article, a remarkable third example will be examined first, in which the composer mentions only full-size bassoons, scored in the exceptionally high range.
-Through consideration of notation and compositional aspects, I will illustrate why “fagottino” would be more recommended also in this third case.
-This repertoire offers the opportunity of further speculation on the implementation of small-sized bassoon in performance practice.
-Moreover, it gives an orientation on how “fagottino” was used, how its range was exploited and how its part was noted, at least in Neapolitan repertoire.
-To achieve this purpose, even the viola is used in its high range, so as to have a bright and light sound.
-Moreover, it has to be excluded that bassoons would double the viola parts an octave lower, because this would give a heavy and grotesque effect to the accompaniment of the violas, not to mention the inverted chords that would result.
+The use of the bassoon in Neapolitan repertoire, the subject of my PhD research, brought my attention to two notable examples where small-sized bassoons are expressly requested by the composers.
+Forty-four years divide these two cases and the range, the use, and the notation of the “fagottino” appears completely different, despite referring to the same range, as will be discussed.
+In this article, another remarkable example will be examined first, in which the composer mentions only full-size bassoons, scored in the exceptionally high range.
+Through consideration of notation and compositional aspects, I will illustrate why “fagottino” would be more recommended also in this case.

+Even if it cannot be ruled out that exceptional players could have easily approached this music with their skills and bassoons, the use of “fagottino”, or octave bassoon, is what would give the exact character needed for this music: lightness, agility, modulating articulation, and dynamic flexibility are required to accompany the soloist, with these typical mid-18th-century-Neapolitan-style viola parts, something not easily done with a full-size bassoon in this range.
+To achieve this purpose, even the viola is used in its high range to produce a bright and light sound.
+Moreover, it must be excluded that bassoons would double the viola parts an octave lower, because this would give a heavy and grotesque effect to the accompaniment of the violas, not to mention the inverted chords that would result.
 In some moments, there would even be enough time for the player to switch from a full-size bassoon to a “fagottino”, but this is not always possible.

 Graphical conventions in these scores can be very controversial.
 For example, it is possible to find thousands of examples in Neapolitan music where the viola should just play the bass line, usually indicated with ‘viola’ at the beginning of the bassline, or just “Viola col basso” or “Viola col B,” as Perez does.
 In works by Vivaldi, scoring instructing the violins to play a “bassetto” part is always found written in bass clef, also when the continuo group is not playing (Fig.2).

-The “fagottino” plays in violin clef in the real range as indicated by the composer, and jumps to the bass line an octave higher as a violin or a viola would do.
-In fact, Porpora alternates the violin clef to the bass clef to indicate when the “fagottino” has to switch from its obligato part to a sort of continuo function and he is indeed using these small bassoons in their full range from a to f’’.
+The “fagottino” plays in violin clef in the real range as indicated by the composer and jumps to the bass line an octave higher as a violin or a viola would do.
+In fact, Porpora alternates the violin clef with the bass clef to indicate when the “fagottino” switches from its obligato part to a sort of continuo function and he is indeed using these small bassoons in their full range from a to f’’.

-Forty-four years after Siface by Porprora, in Achille in Sciro by Anfossi (Roma 1774), Act II, Scena XIII, “fagottino” is scored along with “trombini”, “corni” and strings (Fig. 5).
+Forty-four years after Siface by Porprora, in Achille in Sciro by Anfossi (Roma 1774), Act II, Scena XIII, “fagottino” is scored along with “trombini”, “corni” and strings (Fig. 6).
 This is another excerpt full of musical indications, and here the viola part is almost continuously doubling the violins parts, so that viola I plays with violin I, and viola II with violin II.
 “Fagottino” is placed in the score just after trumpets and horns, in the upper part of the page.
-The “fagottino” line follows the continuo line most of the time, but it has moments where it matches the accentuation of the musical comments of trumpets and horns.
+The “fagottino” line follows the continuo line most of the time, but there are moments where it matches the accentuation of the musical comments of trumpets and horns.

-Differently from what is seen in works by Perez and Porpora, the “fagottino part” is notated in bass clef this time.
-The range would be from A to e’ keeping to what is written, like a typical full-size bassoon line.
-But there is not only the indication of “fagottino” to suggests a change of colour for this piece: for example, the effect of having the violins doubled the by the viola is the first big change of colour; the second is a very meticulous concertino writing for the bass.
+Differently from what is seen in works by Perez and Porpora, the “fagottino part” is notated in bass clef here.
+The range is from A to e’, keeping to what is written, like a typical full-size bassoon line.
+But there is not only the indication of “fagottino” to suggests a change of colour for this piece; for example, the effect of having the violins doubled by the viola is the first big change of colour; the second is a very meticulous concertino writing for the bass.

 For all these reasons it is possible to assume that also in this aria, the indication “Fagottino” refers to an octave in the same range of a viola.
 The actual sounding range of this part would be instead from a to e’’, again going against what is literally written in the score.
-The reason why it is notated in bass clef could be merely pragmatic and/or linked once more to that graphical convention, which, in this case, would suggest also the function of such an instrument, i.e. a “bassetto” accompaniment with a specific colour.
+The reason why it is notated in bass clef could be merely pragmatic and/or linked once more to that graphical convention, which, in this case, would also suggest the function of such an instrument, i.e., a “bassetto” accompaniment with a specific colour.